From the strength of your floor to the costs of the birth pool, find out everything you need to know about having a water birth in your own home.

 Since you may be in the pool for quite a while, you also need to be able to add more hot water to keep the temperature comfortable throughout labour.

-How will I drain the pool after the birth?
+How will the pool be drained after the birth?

 You can either use a pump to empty the birth pool or use a bucket to scoop out the water.
 If you’re using a pump, it’s better to have it go to the toilet, as the water may not go down fast enough in your kitchen sink.
 If you gave birth in the pool, it’s a good idea to use a sieve to get any bits out before using the pump, so your hose doesn’t end up blocked.